dandreamatias/spili/readme.md

 # Spili

-spili it's an opinioneted Static blog generator, starting a blog has never been so easy! it cames out of the box with:
+spili it's an opinioneted Static blog generator, starting a blog has never been so easy! you can visit documentation [here](https://spili.netlify.app/) it cames out of the box with:

 - a responsive template
 - a powerfull cli